• start here

 16 November 2024

-This detailed 2-day hiking itinerary will take you on a journey of nearly 30km through Petra’s wonders, beginning with the “back door” route from Little Petra, overnighting in Wadi Musa, and entering for a second day of exploration through the iconic Siq.
-It’s the best way to experience Petra’s stunning views, fascinating structures, and quieter trails.
+This detailed 2-day hiking itinerary will take you on a journey of nearly 30km through Petra’s wonders, beginning with the jaw-dropping “back door” route from Little Petra to the Monastery and Treasury, followed by the even lesser known Al-Madras trail to the High Place of Sacrifice and Wadi Farasa.
+Trust us when we say this is the BEST way to experience Petra’s highlights AND its hidden gems.

 What's in this guide